microparts/static-server-php/README.md

 * Incredibly fast.
 Server hits more than [182k request per second](./benchmark).
 * Special created for modern web app's.
 * Secure headers by default.
-* Frontend developer can be configure CSP header himself.
 * If backend app will be hacked, the hacker may write a letter to us, because email address injected to head section of index (console message) :)
 * Corporate config standard supported by default and injected too.
 * Brotli-compression by default.